lucaspogilvie/predicting_bill_outcomes/README.md

 ## Data Sources
 The Data for this project came from severall sources and was then merged together.

-The Legislative composition data for years 2017-2023 comes from the National Conferance of State Legislatures [website](https://www.ncsl.org/about-state-legislatures/state-partisan-composition).
+The Legislative composition data for years 2017-2023 comes from the National Conference of State Legislatures [website](https://www.ncsl.org/about-state-legislatures/state-partisan-composition).
 The data has information on the party composition of state legislators for each state.
 It also has the party for each governor.
 This data needed some preprocessing to convert it into the wanted format of csv files as it is stored in pdf files.

 The Bills data is from the Open States [website](https://openstates.org/data/session-csv/).
 Open States is an organization that aggregates, standardizes, and cleans legislative data for all 50 states.
 The data used for this study is from the bulk data they offer of proposed bills in the state's legislature.
 The data is stored in zip files for each legislative session by state.
 Open States scrapes their data directly from government websites and seems to be quite reliable.
 The data on the legislatures' party also comes from Open Sates, but from their python [API](https://openstates.github.io/pyopenstates/).
 A limitation of the API is that there is a limit of requests that can be made per day.
 Because of this, a few days were needed to collect all of the Legislature data.
 To use the API you need to create an account and then get an API key from Open States.